BrianSidebotham/docker-python-builder/readme.md

 Various containers to build Python from source.
 All of the necessary build dependencies are installed.

+Build times are significantly quicker with Python >= 3.8.

-An example of using this container to build a CentOS7 Python RPM:
+An example of using these containers to build a CentOS7 Python RPM:

 ```console
 $ docker run -v $(pwd):/build bsidebotham/python-builder:centos7